peterhinch/micropython-epaper/README.md

 ## Font class

-This is a Python context manager whose purpose is to define a context for the Display ``puts()`` method described above.
+This is a Python context manager whose purpose is to define a context for the Display ``puts()`` method described above ensuring that the font file is closed.
 It has no user accessible properties or methods.
 A font is instantiated for the duration of outputting one or more strings.
 It mus be provided with the path to a valid binary font file.
 See the code sample above.

 In the interests of conserving scarce RAM, fonts are stored in binary files.
 Individual characters are buffered in RAM as required.
 This contrasts with the conventional approach of